 As adults, it can be overwhelming wading through the varying opinions on how many carbohydrates we should eat.
 Many of us with a history of being overweight find that low to moderate carbohydrate consumption works very well for us.
-Many others find success at either of the extremes of paleo carbohydrate intake: ketosis versus plenty carbohydrates from “safe starches”.
-This is why I wrote my 3-part series on Optimizing Carbohydrate Intake for Your Body (see here, here and here).
-However, this opened up the question from many of you: what about kids?
+Many others find success at either of the extremes of Paleo carbohydrate intake: ketosis versus plenty carbohydrates from “safe starches”.
+However, what about kids?

 When it comes to macronutrient ratios for kids, I think we can get a very good idea of how they should be eating by looking at the composition of human breast milk.
 In prehistoric cultures, children likely received at least some breast milk until the age of 4 or 5 years, so it’s a pretty safe bet that the macronutrient ratio of breast milk is a good guide at least for kids up to that age.
 Milk is considered the perfect food for growth of a young child and I believe that we can continue to use the macronutrient ratio of breast milk as a general guide for the diets of our children for as long as they are growing (after all, the macronutrient ratio of breast milk is often used to as a guide for carbohydrate consumption for adults!).